 Our Japanese Lower Intermediate (Year 3) is ideal for anyone looking for a flexible class that'll take their Japanese to the next level.
 The Japanese Lower Intermediate (Year 3) is the perfect follow-on programme for anyone who has completed the Japanese Beginners Refreshers (Year 2).

-Term 1 will cover topics from the textbook Minna no Nihongo Ⅱ (Lessons 26-35).
+Module One will cover topics from the textbook Minna no Nihongo Ⅱ (Lessons 26-35).
 We will quickly revise grammar points from Japanese Beginners Refreshers and then develop more communication skills in Japanese.
 The textbook only uses Japanese characters, so you will need to be able to read and write in Japanese (Hiragana, Katakana & around 100 Kanji characters) before joining this course; or you will need to catch up during this term.

 Plain form んです。